itmo-infocom/UNIX-Linux-online-course/texts/week06/025_x_window-concepts.md

 ```
 OK.
 Let's go to the third virtual console, where we left our X server.
 Great -- we see the terminal window!
 But this is strange -- we can only print something while staying in the terminal window, we cannot move or resize it, moreover, we do not have a button to destroy it!

-It's just because we have a developed system based on the KISS paradigm -- `xterm` simply emulates a terminal.
+It's just because we have a system developed on the KISS paradigm -- `xterm` simply emulates a terminal.
 If we want to move or resize windows (for example, we don't need this for an information kiosk), we need a special program for this -- a window manager.
 Let's run it on `xterm` by starting one of the graphical user environments - GNOME:
 ```
 $ gnome-session &
 ```